 Have you ever pondered the environmental and health impacts of maritime emissions?
 Over 400,000 premature deaths worldwide are linked to air pollution on an annual basis.
 This highlights the urgent need to address this issue.
 Sulfur Emission Control Areas (SECAs) aim to mitigate harmful ship exhaust gases, safeguarding coastal communities from air pollution's adverse effects.

 The enforcement of SECA regulations has shown promising outcomes.
 The 0.1% MARPOL limit in SECAs has led to a notable decrease in ship-sourced sulphur emissions.
 The global sulphur cap (0.5% in shipping fuel), which was enforced in 2020, has further reduced emissions.
-This could potentially save 26,000 lives a year in the EU post-implementation.
+This measure alone could potentially save 26,000 lives a year in the EU.

 Key Takeaways: